KeerthiVasudevan/keerthivasudevan.github.io/blogs/ClimODE/index.md

 <p align="center">
   <img src="assets/images/PINN.png" alt="The intersection of Physics and Neural Networks gives rise to Physics-Informed Neural Networks (PINNs), combining the interpretability of physics-based models with the efficiency of neural networks." width="400">
   <br>
-  <em style="color: grey;">Figure: The intersection of Physics and Neural Networks gives rise to Physics-Informed Neural Networks (PINNs), combining the interpretability of physics-based models with the efficiency of neural networks.
+  <em style="color: grey;">Figure 2: The intersection of Physics and Neural Networks gives rise to Physics-Informed Neural Networks (PINNs), combining the interpretability of physics-based models with the efficiency of neural networks.
 Source [5]</em>
 </p>